mattheusva/mattheusva/README.md

 Migrating from journalism to tech.

-I'm interested in back-end and front-end programming with JavaScript and Python, as well as information security.
+I'm interested in back-end and front-end programming with JavaScript and Python, as well as Information Security and DevOps.

 I have been improving my skills with [Alura](https://www.alura.com.br) and [Udemy](http://www.udemy.com) courses.